- You do not have any products in your shopping cart yet.

 Sustainability Note:

-This product (Round Coffee Table made from a Tree Trunk) is made from residual wood and meets the requirements for sustainable furniture production.
+This product (Round coffee table made from a tree trunk) is made from residual wood and meets the requirements for sustainable furniture production.
 By using high-quality Suar, robust processing, and timeless design, this piece of furniture contributes to environmentally friendly and responsible manufacturing.

 The following instructions apply to waxed, oiled, sealed (e.g., Teak-Shield) and lacquered surfaces.
-Because these surfaces have different structures, it is important to know how to treat each table optimally.
+Since these surfaces have different structures, it is important to know how to treat each table optimally.

 How does wood react in your home?

 Solid wood is alive – even after processing.
-This means it absorbs moisture, releases it, and reacts to temperature fluctuations.
-This is what gives the material its beauty but can cause problems if the environment is wrong.
+This means: it absorbs moisture, releases it, and reacts to temperature fluctuations.
+This ensures the beauty of the material but can lead to problems if the environment is wrong.

 Wood is particularly sensitive to: